smartoptics/sosnmp/docs/source/examples/index.rst

    It is difficult to cover all examples on this site, so you might want to visit the ``examples`` folder in `PySNMP GitHub repository`_.

+   When examples are not enough or out-of-date, you might want to refer to the latest unit test cases under the ``tests`` folder in the `PySNMP GitHub repository`_.
+They are the most reliable resources to see the API in action.

 Before using the sample code, make sure ``pysnmp`` and its dependencies are installed.
 You might refer to :doc:`/quick-start` for details.